EfthymiaKakoulidou/cakes-by-kg/README.md

 ## UX

 My aim was to create an accessible and easy-to-navigate website.
-I wanted it to be welcoming the user to enter a fun and sweet world.
+I wanted it to invite the user to enter a fun and sweet world.

 ### Colour Scheme

 The choice of colours was based on we typically associate to sweet flavors.
 I chose pink for sugar, beige for cream, brown for chocolate and white.
-Because of the background image being so colourful I chose not use more colours to tone it down.
+Because of the background image being so colourful I chose not use any more colours to tone it down and make it more clear.

 - rgb 68,33,22 - Dark brown -used for all text.
-- rgb 255,182,193 - Lightpink - used for background to the header and as backround for the galleries so that the images there can be easily seen
+- rgb 255,182,193 - Lightpink - used for background to the header and as backround for the galleries so that the images can be easily seen.
 - rgb 255,228,196 -Bisque - used for the logo and as background to the text having the needed contrast for accessibility.
-.

 I used [coolors.co](https://coolors.co/palette/ffb6c1-ffe4c4-8b4513-e0ffff-ffffff) to generate my colour palette.